 Richa Govil is the Director of the School of Development at the University.Richa has worked for about 20 years in roles spanning research, business strategy, school education, financial inclusion, agriculture interventions, teaching and training.

-Annapurna is a faculty with the School of Development.
-She has been working in the areas of SME financing, Microfinance, Financial Inclusion and Social Performance Management for 10 years.
+Annapurna has been working in the areas of SME financing, Microfinance, Financial Inclusion and Social Performance Management for 10 years.
 She has extensive field experience in India, Nepal and Bangladesh.
-She has worked with Small Industries Development Bank of India and has been a consultant to…
+She has worked with Small Industries Development Bank of India and has been a consultant to multiple organizations in the development sector.